piercedprincessxoxo/reddit_upvote_script/README.md

  Enter the following in the CLI: `pip install praw` and hit enter

  5. Install this script!
-In your cli enter:
+In github in the top right corner hit the green button to download.

 #### Update the script with your information